-I tell my stories, yet this blog is truly not about me: I want to build people up; I want to elevate.
-I seek to fortify the minds of those who seek to conquer the battles that lie ahead.
-Thank you to everyone who ever helped me.
+I tell my stories, yet this blog is truly not about me: I seek to fortify the minds of those who seek to conquer the battles that lie ahead.

 Thank you to everyone who ever helped me.